 Please look through these pages to learn more about us, the work we do and how to make a Grant Application for your organisation.

 Areas that we support

 The Children’s Aid Committee provides grants that cover the following five areas:

 - General grants

 - Summer schemes

-We have set our funding priorities for the next two years to December 2019 and they are listed below in order of importance:
+We have set our funding priorities for the next year to December 2019 and they are listed below in order of importance: